 “When Silvano and I started working together, we didn’t have a streamlined process for managing security reviews,” says Ben.
 “So, we sat down and defined exactly how we would get security questionnaires done quickly and shorten sales cycles.”

-Now, everyone who works on a security questionnaire knows what they need to do and how long they have to do it.
+Now, everyone who works on pre-sales questionnaire questions knows what they need to do and how long they have to do it.